 The four seminars will be organized as hybrid events at the University of Helsinki and in Zoom (details below).

-Each themed session will consist of two talks followed by a shared discussion, and everyone are most welcome to participate!
+Each themed session will consist of two talks followed by a shared discussion, and everyone is most welcome to participate!

 Thursday 19.01.23 (16:15-18:00 EET): Social Complexity in Ancient Societies